govindnjsr/About_Me/README.md

 # 💫 About Me:
-i'm currently working on Accolite.<br>i'm currently learninig more about Full Stack developement.<br>I'm looking for Job Opportunity.<br>Ask me about React/Javascript or any tech-realted stuff.<br>How to reach me : Linkedin - Gobind Panchal<br>Pronouns: He/His<br>Fun fact : I spend almost 12 hours to play with tech stuff.
+i'm currently learninig more about Full Stack developement.<br>I'm looking for Job Opportunity.<br>Ask me about React/Javascript or any tech-realted stuff.<br>How to reach me : Linkedin - Gobind Panchal<br>Pronouns: He/His<br>Fun fact : I spend almost 12 hours to play with tech stuff.

 ## 🌐 Socials: